Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Results of material model identification and discovery on experimental data

 Finally, we investigate the performance of model identification and discovery based on local data from the UT and TTf results.
 The UT geometry is selected as a simple test giving a rather homogeneous stress states distribution but allowing for large stretches (Fig.~\ref{fig:heterogenity}d1,d2).
 Conversely, the TTf specimen offers a diverse pool of stress states but with a limited magnitude (Fig.~\ref{fig:heterogenity}d3,d4).

 The results for this case are shown in Tab.~\ref{Table4} and Figs.~\ref{fig:UT_TTf_Local}-~\ref{fig:UT_TTf_Local_Prediction_local}.
 Once again, we start from the comparison between the experimental and predicted $P_{11}-\lambda_{1}$ curves.
 Of the a priori chosen models, now only the 2-term Ogden model exhibits a good agreement with the experimental data.
 Thus, these results are even more restrictive than those obtained with local data from the UT and PS tests, since in that case also the third-order GMR had an acceptable performance.
-For EUCLID, we vary $\lambda$ from $10^{1}$ to $10^{12}$ in increments of $10^{1}$ while setting $\gamma = 0.0005$, and obtain an optimum for $\lambda = 10^{2}$.
+For EUCLID, we vary $\lambda_{p}$ from $10^{1}$ to $10^{12}$ in increments of $10^{1}$ while setting $\gamma = 0.0005$, and obtain an optimum for $\lambda_{p} = 10^{2}$.
 Interestingly, EUCLID discovers a 2-term Ogden model with parameters similar, but not identical, to those obtained with conventional parameter identification for the same type of model.
-Since the global response of the UT and PS specimens is accurately predicted only by the 2-term Ogden model and by the EUCLID-discovered model (which is also of the 2-term Ogden type), only these two models are used to predict the global response of the TT specimens, both obtaining reasonably accurate results.
+This slight discrepancy is due to the discretization of the Ogden exponents in the EUCLID library, whereas conventional identification treats the exponents as continuous parameters.
+To further assess the robustness of the discovery process, we repeat the EUCLID analysis using a reduced feature library that purposefully excludes the Ogden terms.
+With no access to Ogden terms, EUCLID is able to discover an alternative model with slightly worse, but still very high predictive accuracy (see the last row in Tab.~\ref{Table4} and the plot in \ref{sec:EUCLID wo Ogden UTTTf}).
+Since the global response of the UT and PS specimens is accurately predicted only by the 2-term Ogden model and by the EUCLID-discovered model (which is also, for the full library case, of the 2-term Ogden type), only these two models are used to predict the global response of the TT specimens, both obtaining reasonably accurate results.
 Finally, only the model discovered by EUCLID is assessed on the prediction of the local response of all specimens, giving again reasonably accurate results.